Reporting requirements

 Payroll tax

 Payroll tax is managed differently in every state and territory.
-Parental Leave Pay isn’t subject to payroll tax and will need to be identified separately from other amounts that attract payroll tax in your account system and reports, such as superannuation and workers compensation premiums.
+Parental Leave Pay isn’t subject to payroll tax and you need to identify it separately from other amounts that attract payroll tax in your accounting system and reports, such as superannuation and workers compensation premiums.

 Read more about payroll tax on the Department of Industry Business website.